History of Naturopathy: Everything You Need to Know

 Core Principles of Naturopathy

-Key Approaches & Therapies
+Key Approaches & Therapies in Naturopathy

 • Natural Modalities: Therapies such as nutrition therapy, yoga, hydrotherapy, mud therapy, and fasting help cleanse and rejuvenate the body naturally.